fr33r/memory.dump/http/cors/cors.markdown

   - `application/x-www-form-urlencoded`
   - `multipart/form-data`
   - `text/plain`
-- If all of the HTTP headers in the request are either [CORS safelisted request headers](https://fetch.spec.whatwg.org/#cors-safelisted-request-header) or HTTP headers normally set automatically by the browser (referred to as [forbidden headers](https://fetch.spec.whatwg.org/#forbidden-header-name) in the CORS specification).
+- The HTTP headers in the request are either [CORS safelisted request headers](https://fetch.spec.whatwg.org/#cors-safelisted-request-header) or HTTP headers normally set automatically by the browser (referred to as [forbidden headers](https://fetch.spec.whatwg.org/#forbidden-header-name) in the CORS specification).

-Below is a real example of what a "simple" CORS request/response may look like between http://emma.jonfreer.com and http://freer.ddns.net:8080:
+Below is a real example of what a "simple" CORS request/response looks like between http://emma.jonfreer.com and http://freer.ddns.net:8080:

 ```
 GET /api/wedding/guests/?inviteCode=pa12345 HTTP/1.1